danfergo/danfergo.github.io/source/about/index.md

 This a bit of who I am.
 At least so far.

-If you think that you might have common interests with me, don’t hesitate in contact me.
+If you think that you might have common interests with me, don’t hesitate in contacting me.

-Keep doing stuff!
+Think less, talk less, do more.
 Daniel